Jackie (2016 film): Casting

 Natalie Portman was approached to star in the film in September 2012, but her casting was not confirmed until May 2015.
 In preparation for the role, Portman studied Jackie Kennedy extensively by watching videos of her, repeatedly watching White House tour recordings, reading books, and listening to audiotapes of her interviews.
 She also read around twenty of her "pulpy" biographies, which she did not consider high literature.
 Her primary source was the seven-part eight-and-a-half-hour Life magazine interview conducted in the early part of 1964, by Arthur M. Schlesinger Jr. with Kennedy.
 One of three interviews she gave following her husband's assassination, it was kept private throughout her life.

 Portman said she was intimidated at first, and her initial knowledge of Kennedy was just a "superficial understanding of [Kennedy] as a fashion plate."
 But through playing her in the film, Portman gained a deeper understanding of the former first lady.
 While doing research, she found out that Kennedy had two personas in front of different people – a debutante in public but feisty behind closed doors.
 "When she was doing interviews, [her voice] was a lot more girly and soft, and then when you hear her talking to Schlesinger at home, you hear the ice in the glass clinking and the voice is a little deeper and her wit comes out more, so you get this real sense of the two sides."

 Mimicking Jackie's ranging vocals was pivotal for Portman, since Aronofsky said "conquering Kennedy's vocals was the key to the rest of the film."
 Portman trained with dialect coach Tanya Blumstein, and in the beginning, had difficulty with copying Kennedy's vocals, especially on the first day of set when her initial delivery was too much.
 She has also said that the costumes helped her to get into character.

 Portman is one of many actors to have portrayed Kennedy in cinema and on television, following Divine, Jaclyn Smith, Sarah Michelle Gellar, Roma Downey, Jill Hennessy, Joanne Whalley, Kat Steffens, Jacqueline Bisset, Jeanne Tripplehorn, Parker Posey, Blair Brown, Katie Holmes, Victoria Beckham, Ginnifer Goodwin, Stephanie Romanov and Minka Kelly.

 Casting director Mathilde Snodgrass had difficulty in finding an actor to play John F. Kennedy.
 (She chose a non-actor she saw on a French news broadcast to play Ted Kennedy.)
 After failing to find one in New York, Los Angeles, London, and Paris, Snodgrass began searching in northern Europe and found Danish actor Caspar Phillipson.

 Filming

-Principal photography on the film began in December 2015 in a Paris-area studio, where most of the interior scenes were shot.
+Principal photography on the film began in December 2015 in the Paris-area studio Cité du Cinéma, where most of the interior scenes were shot.
 Production designer Rabasse and set decorator Melery oversaw replication of the White House rooms.
 In February 2016, production moved to downtown Washington, D.C., where JFK's funeral procession scenes were filmed.